-Depending on the type of job you're applying for, stopping by at an organization to apply in person can be an excellent way to make a positive impression and to secure a job application – provided you go about things the right way.
+Depending on the type of job you're applying for, stopping by an organization to apply in person can be an excellent way to make a positive impression and secure a job.

-In a way, asking for a job application in person is like engaging in a mini-job interview.
-At the very least, you’ll have a chance to impress a potential coworker, and you might get to meet the boss.
+In a way, asking to make a job application in person is like engaging in a mini job interview.
+At the very least, you’ll have a chance to impress a potential coworker, and you might even get to meet the boss.

 What to Wear

-You can either fill out the application right away or take it with you and return it when it's complete.
-If the employer has space for candidates to complete applications you can sit there.
-Or, go outside the building and come back with the completed application when you're done.
-Be sure you have all the information you need including your education and employment history and references.
+You can either fill out the application form right away or take it with you and return it when it's complete.
+If the employer has space for candidates to complete application forms, they may invite you to complete the form on site.

-Another option is to pick up the application and complete it later.
-It's fine to take the application home and return it at another time.
-If you do, you'll be able to carefully and accurately complete it and make sure there are no errors.
-Ask a friend to proofread your work, to make sure you haven’t overlooked any errors.
+Another option is to pick up the application form and complete it later.
+It's fine to take the application back home and return it another time.
+If you do, you'll be able carefully and accurately to complete it and to make sure there are no errors.
+Ask a friend to proofread your work to make sure you haven’t overlooked any errors.

 In-Store Job Application Systems